What does an expert witness do?

-- causation, ie whether or not an alleged injury, loss or damage was caused by the event about which the patient is complaining.
+- causation (whether or not an alleged injury, loss or damage was caused by the event about which the patient is complaining).

-This may involve examining the patient and/or reviewing the dental records made by other dental professionals.
+This may involve examining the patient and/or reviewing dental records made by other dental professionals.

-In a court hearing, expert witnesses may listen to the evidence of other witnesses before giving evidence themselves.
+In a court hearing, expert witnesses can listen to the evidence of other witnesses before giving evidence themselves.

 Criminal vs civil

 - Are you clear about the basis of your instructions?
 Are you being approached as a witness to fact, or an expert witness?